marlon20m/Good-README-Generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-MIT License can be found in the License folder.
+MIT License can be found in the License folder.  :file_folder:

 ---

 🔥 🏆 🔥 Creating a Good Readme involves flair.
 Please try to add as much decor as possible without looking unprofessional.